Earvin "Magic" Johnson is one of the greatest players in NBA history and Magic Johnson cards continue to see strong interest from collectors.

-There is a reason why this card remains relevant after all these years.
-It would have been a popular rookie card if it just featured Magic Johnson.
+There is a reason why this 1980-81 Topps Basketball card remains relevant after all these years.
+It would have been a popular card if it just featured the Magic Johnson rookie card.
 But it also happens to feature the rookie card of another Hall of Fame player, Larry Bird.
-Julius Erving rounds out the trio, making it one star-studded card.
+NBA legend Julius Erving rounds out the trio, making it one star-studded card.
 Few early basketball cards carry more clout than this gem, which is why it is the most popular option among all Magic Johnson cards.

 The MJ that carries this product is not Magic Johnson, but this iconic set features a Hall of Fame checklist and Johnson is one of the many strong names.
-The timeless design and great popularity makes this one of the top Magic Johnson cards.
+The timeless design and great popularity for 1986-87 Fleer make this one of the top Magic Johnson cards.

-These inserts fall one per pack and have proven to be quite valuable.
+These 1986-87 Fleer inserts fall one per pack and have proven to be quite valuable.
 The Magic Johnson sticker card offers a nice contrast to the more colorful base version.

 Despite coming as a redemption, this card was ahead of its time and showcases on-card autographs from Larry Bird and Magic Johnson.
 Pairing signatures of the two long-time rivals, this rare card is tough to track down.
 This feat is more difficult based on counterfeiting issues.

 Exquisite owned the high-end NBA basketball card market from 2003-04 to 2009-10.
-The premium cards from those products continue to sell well and the inclusion of players like Magic Johnson is part of the reason why.
-Although the main draw is the rookie cards from LeBron James, Carmelo Anthony and Dwyane Wade, Magic Johnson would make a great consolation prize.
+The premium cards from these sets continue to sell well and the inclusion of former greats like Magic Johnson is part of the reason why.

 Related Topics: Basketball Cards: Guides